Manual scan

 tniesxagent

-The Windows agent can also be copied to a specified folder by using the Export audit agent option from the Options Logon script .
+The Windows agent can also be copied to a specified folder using the Export audit agent option from the Options Logon script .

 2. Perform the scan